 - GROUP ACTIVITIES / COHORTS: In all summer programs, students will be grouped into cohorts of no more than 10 students plus up to two instructors.

-- FOOD: Students participating in the Summer Programs only will eat all meals and snacks outside; when it rains, they will be under a tent or awning.
-Students will be at least ten feet away from one another while eating, and sharing food will not be permitted.
+- FOOD: Students participating in the Summer Programs will eat all meals and snacks outside; when it rains, they will be under a tent or awning.
+Students will be at least three feet away from one another while eating outside, and six feet away inside.
+Sharing food will not be permitted.

 - ISOLATION: If a student exhibits symptoms that raise concern, they will be isolated from their peers immediately and placed in a designated Isolation Room while they wait for their parent or guardian to pick them up.